 The heater system is very important to stay on top of to keep yourself and your car warm.
-Especially during the winter months the heater in your car is vital to stay warm as well as safe.
+Especially during the winter months, the heater in your car is vital to stay warm as well as safe.
 After all, the heater also helps demist and defrost your windows.
 Getting heater problems sorted before it gets cold is therefore key.
-Luckily, there’s only a couple of parts that can cause problems.
+Luckily, there are only a couple of parts that can cause problems.

-The heater matrix is one of the heater parts most prone to failure.
+The heater matrix, sometimes known as the heater core, is one of the heater parts most prone to failure.
 The matrix is a little radiator that heats up the cold air from outside before it flows into the cabin.
 If it is clogged up with debris it will mean that it won’t be able to heat up the air passing through it enough.

 Over time the heater matrix core can also start to leak due to corrosion.
 This too will have an impact on how much warmth it can generate.
 Which is not what you want in winter!